adnammit/notes/codeBible.md

 	- a hand drawing a hand drawing a hand...
 * tree branches:
 	- each branch is self-similar to it's 'parent' branch

-## Resume Tips
-* clean and simple
-* action words! what was your impact?
-	- created, designed, debugged
-	- focus on results and impact - list metrics rather than long descriptions
-* use bullet points
-* include github with your contact info
-* one page - eh, not so much
-* education
-	- should be first if you don't have work exp
-	- list gpa, etc, key courses completed; algorithms, etc
-	- brief description of important projects
-	- technical skills
-* experience:
-	- chronological order
-	- employer, position, dates
-	- concise descriptions
-	- showcase results for:
-		* internships
-		* interesting project work and research (robby?)
-		* open source experience
-		* mobile/web development
-		* student groups (?)
-		* hacks coding competitions
-* extracurriculars:
-	- student groups